kakatcy/pro-mern-book/README.md

      - used cookies to store JWT.
 5. Signing Out
      - clear JWT cookie in the browser and forgot the Google authentication when click on sign out.
+6. Authorization
+     - ensured that the back-end APIs are secure and prevented unauthorized modification.
+7. Authorization-Aware UI
+     - disabled the create issue button in the navigation bar when the user is not signed in.
+8. React Context
+     - made all other relative components aware of the authentication status, disabled the close,delete and submit buttons.
+     - React Context can be used to pass properties across the component hierarchy without making intermediate components aware of it.